5.1 – Getting the orientation right

 I want you to remember an important aspect here with respect to the intrinsic value of an option – consider the following timeline –

-The formula to calculate the intrinsic value of an option that we have just looked at, is applicable only on the day of the expiry.
-However the calculation of intrinsic value of an option is different during the series.
-Of course we will understand how to calculate (and the need to calculate) the intrinsic value of an option during the expiry.
+The formula to calculate the intrinsic value of an option that we have just looked at is applicable only on the day of the expiry.
+However, the calculation of the intrinsic value of an option is different during the series.
+Of course, we will understand how to calculate (and the need to calculate) the intrinsic value of an option during the expiry.
 But for now, we only need to know the calculation of the intrinsic value upon expiry.

-5.4 – P&L behavior of the Put Option buyer
+5.4 – P&L behaviour of the Put Option buyer

 |Serial No.||Possible values of spot||Premium Paid||Intrinsic Value (IV)||P&L (IV + Premium)|